 YOUR QUESTIONS, ANSWERED

-2. Are the things I say confidential?
+2. Are my sessions confidential?

-- If there is reason to believe that a child is being harmed
+If there is reason to believe that a child is being harmed.

--If you tell us you are a harm to yourself or another person
+If you tell us you are a harm to yourself or another person.

 5. Do you offer free initial consultations?

-We offer a complementary initial phone consultation in which you can ask us any questions about our practice and you can tell us about what your present concerns are.
+We offer a complimentary initial phone consultation in which you can ask us any questions about our practice and you can tell us about what your present concerns are.
 If we decide we’d like to work together, we can then book a session.

 6. How many counselling sessions will it take?

-In our experience, people often begin to feel some relief after the first session.
+People can begin to feel some relief after the first session.
 It can be incredibly healing to finally have a safe space to talk openly about your concerns and feel genuinely heard.
-As everyone is unique and has different goals, there is no prescribed time frame or number of sessions.
+As everyone is unique and has different goals, there is no prescribed time frame or a number of sessions.
 For specific concerns, clients often come for 6 – 10 sessions, and for more complex issues clients come as long as they need.